 J.F.
 Richards Land Laboratory Demonstration and Research Farm

-The demonstration and research farm consists of 107 acres of land dedicated to educational crop production.
-The farm is dedicated to the Richards family, the previous owners of the land, which the Main Campus of Joliet Junior College is presently located.
+JJC's demonstration and research farm consists of 107 acres of land dedicated to educational crop production.
+The farm is dedicated to the Richards family, the previous owners of the land on which the Main Campus of Joliet Junior College is presently located.
 The Agriculture department established the farm in 1983.

 The demonstration and research farm serves as a teaching tool for instructors to utilize hands-on- learning as a means to reinforce classroom instruction.
 Additionally, the farm serves as a means for students to obtain a visual and participatory role in the operation of farm equipment, observe the effects of various soil-fertility levels, row spacing, seeding rates, planting dates, and soil compaction on crop growth and development.
 Students also can gain an understanding of various tillage systems and crop protection practices involved in the management of weeds, insects, and diseases.